dollobeys-max/sheobeys/content/subspace.md

 —

-*He orders for doll. the waiter looks confused. she stifles the words ‘thank you’, knowing that's not allowed. tension is everywhere. they know W/we are doing something weird. she can't look Him in the eye, knowing He can see her discomfort. knowing He is probably smiling.
+>*He orders for doll. the waiter looks confused. she stifles the words ‘thank you’, knowing that's not allowed. tension is everywhere. they know W/we are doing something weird. she can't look Him in the eye, knowing He can see her discomfort. knowing He is probably smiling.
 He moves a hand to her thigh, and squeezes.*

-*Her body relaxes.*
+>*her body relaxes.*

-*doll exhales, and remembers the positioning. legs apart. mouth open. hands together. pleasing posture. piecing herself back together.*
+>*doll exhales, and remembers the positioning. legs apart. mouth open. hands together. pleasing posture. piecing herself back together.*

-*she traces a line between His shirt button and his eyes as she looks up. reaching them, she begins to dissolve. everything bar Him does.*
+>*she traces a line between His shirt button and his eyes as she looks up. reaching them, she begins to dissolve. everything bar Him does.*

-*muscles slack. no thoughts. just the soft details on His face. just the hardness in His stare. so still. so safe. so simple.*
+>*muscles slack. no thoughts. just the soft details on His face. just the hardness in His stare. so still. so safe. so simple.*

-*He doesn't need words anymore. a long look and she is gone.*
+>*He doesn't need words anymore. a long look and she is gone.*

-*doll clings onto His shirt, and plays with the fabric with her thumb. all that she can manage bar looking.
+>*doll clings onto His shirt, and plays with the fabric with her thumb. all that she can manage bar looking.
 His eyes are on doll, proud and strong. hers flutter and water as she holds position.*

-*He lifts a hand, slowly, deliberately and clicks His fingers. drop. she slumps into Him. dool pools on her legs.
+>*He lifts a hand, slowly, deliberately and clicks His fingers. drop. she slumps into Him. dool pools on her legs.
 He fixes her necklace, and keeps her there until the drinks arrive.*

 —